cratstarc/opndrive/docs/architecture/components.md

 ---

-_This guide covers the patterns actually used in OpnDrive.
+_This guide covers the patterns actually used in Opndrive.
 Keep it simple, make it accessible, and follow the existing patterns!_